Many natural wonders across the Caribbean

 Bioluminescent Bay, Vieques, Puerto Rico

 Vieques’ Bahia Fosforescente, or Bioluminescent Bay, is a special natural location and a magnificent experience for tourists to Puerto Rico.
 It may be reached by kayaking through a narrow mangrove river.
-One-celled protozoa that produce light as a defence mechanism are well suited to the shallow, bacterially abundant waters of the bay.
+One-celled protozoa that produce light as a defense mechanism are well suited to the shallow, bacterially abundant waters of the bay.

 In other words, these microbes become active when they are disturbed, whether by a predator or a swimmer.